Learn the 6 Principles essential to QDM success

 Take an outside-in perspective.
 See performance and progress through the eyes of customers.
 Applying this principle helps keep the focus on what’s truly important.

-When your business is at stake, it’s no time for guesswork.
-Analyze challenges and opportunities, and use root-cause analysis to solve foundational, rather than surface-level, challenges.
+When your business is at stake, it's no time for guesswork.
+Analyze challenges and identify root causes to solve foundational, rather than surface-level, challenges.

 Principle #3: Measure, measure, measure

-It’s impossible to improve or gauge success without measurement.
-Put a stake in the ground and then track your progress.
+It's impossible to gauge success without measurement.
+Set a target and track your progress.
 Analyze the results and adjust the approach based on these insights.

 Principle #4: Optimize business performance